Lkk9/wave-function-collapse-image-generator/README.md

-generates image from canvas using wave function collapse algorithm
+should generate images from input image using wave function collapse algorithm